outreachy/website/docs/privacy-policy.md

 * information that helps us determine if you will need to fill out a W8-BEN or a W-9 form:
     * whether you are a U.S. national or permanent resident
     * whether you will be in the United States of America at any time during your internship, or five weeks after the internship ends
-* information that helps us determine if your initial application is aligned with the Outreachy program goal of supporting people from groups under-represented in the technology industry:
+* information that helps us determine if we are meeting our program's goal of supporting people from groups under-represented in the technology industry:
     * your racial/ethnic demographics (for U.S. nationals and permanent residents only)
     * your gender identity, including whether you are transgender or genderqueer
     * your prior experiences contributing to free and open source software